madetech/handbook/guides/learning/README.md

 ### When leaving Made Tech

 Learning allowance will end as a benefit from the day it’s confirmed that a team member will be leaving Made Tech (e.g. when their notice has been accepted).
-We Won't claw back any of your allocated personal learning spend.
+We won't claw back any of your allocated personal learning spend.

 ## Showcases